Factbox: Attacks, incidents heightening Gulf tensions since May

 July 19 - Iran seized British-operated oil tankers Stena Impero and Mesdar, the latter released after receiving a warning from Iranian authorities.

 Aug.
-15 - Gibraltar freed the Grace 1, renamed the Adrian Darya 1, on Aug.
-15 after receiving assurances from Tehran that the ship would not discharge its oil in Syria.
+15 - Gibraltar freed the Grace 1, renamed the Adrian Darya 1, after receiving assurances from Tehran that the ship would not discharge its oil in Syria.
 On Sept 8 Iran said it unloaded its cargo somewhere on the Mediterranean coast.
 On Sept.
 11 Iran said the vessel had been sold at sea to a private company and denied Tehran had broken the assurances.

 Editing by Edmund Blair